Millennium Park has free admission and is open daily from 6am to 11pm.

 Learn more about the history, art and architecture of Millennium Park on a guided or self-guided tour.

-Meet at the Chicago Cultural Center’s Visitor Information Center, 78 E. Washington St.
+Walks depart from the Randolph Lobby at the Chicago Cultural Center, 77 E. Randolph St.

 Take a free 45 minute tour with a Millennium Park InstaGreeter and learn more about the art and architecture of the Park.
 No advanced reservations are required.
 Space is limited to 10 people on a first-come-first-served basis.